Hunger in North Texas

 Right here in our community, there will be hundreds of children and adults who go to bed hungry – not by choice, but because they are among what is politely referred to as "food-insecure."
 The cold reality is these individuals do not have access to enough food for an active, healthy life.
 It is hard to believe that happens right here, every day, all around us.

 The Wichita Falls Area Food Bank services 12-counties in North Texas.
-Within these counties are over 40,000 individuals who are food insecure, who may not know where there next meal is coming from.
+Within these counties are over 37,650 individuals who are food insecure, who may not know where their next meal is coming from.

 Hunger at Home